 A Matter of Cultural Capital (Re)Distribution

 The analysis of statistical ties shows the existence of multiple societal fragmentations in Luxembourg in terms of “cultural capital,” with a partial reconfiguration of media practices and interest in the arts and culture.
 It also turns out that this partial reconfiguration leads to the definition of a “two-headed elite,” distinguishing itself from other social groups in the city by putting in place a “reconversation strategy” (Bourdieu, 1984, p.
 157).
 The results are presented in three parts.
 First, an analysis of statistical ties between the use of mass media and the attraction of art venues is carried out.
 Second, the statistical links between the use of mass media and the interest in arts and culture information are discussed.
-Third, the MCA helps to reveal the distinction of a ‘two-headed’ elite in the city.
+Third, the MCA helps to reveal the distinction of a “two-headed” elite in the city.

-Mass media and the attraction of art venues:
+Mass Media and the Attraction of Art Venues:

-The information flows and the flows of informed residents
+The Information Flows and the Flows of Informed Residents

 Examining the overall mass media use of people visiting museums and attending performing arts events (or avoiding this type of cultural output) reveals statistical tendencies (see Table 1).
-People attracted by popular and highbrow performing arts (the omnivorous class) are most interested by the Internet, the Luxembourg paid-for press, and radio programmes on an everyday basis.
+People attracted by popular and highbrow performing arts (the omnivorous class) are most interested by the Internet, the Luxembourg paid-for press, and radio programs on an everyday basis.
 Their consumption of online news in particular helps them to distinguish themselves from the other categories (55 % of daily users versus 44 % among the second most attracted category).
 Those enjoying popular performing arts also develop specific media choices.
 They are by far the most faithful readers of the Luxembourg free dailies and the least interested in the Luxembourg paid-for press.
 This shows that there is a cultural homology, meaning “a correspondence between types of audiences and types of works (and producers)” (Lahire, 1999, p.
 50).
 There is a statistical correlation between the use of the most commercial newspaper whose reporters target the largest audiences in the city, and the attraction of the most popular and commercial performing arts in the city.
 Furthermore, the relative majority of people attending popular arts performances mainly watch TV channels broadcast from Portugal, whereas these channels are always ranked as the third or fourth most watched among the other three groups.
-This reflects the socioeconomic and national fragmentation of the Luxembourg urban society, as Portuguese is somewhat embedded in the working class (Statec, 2017b).
+This reflects the socioeconomic and national fragmentation of the Luxembourg urban society, as Portuguese is somewhat embedded in the working class (Statec, 2017).

+It is interesting to note that the mediascape (Appadurai, 1996) of the omnivorous class more often includes the borderless Web platform.
+In parallel, the mediascape of popular arts consumers is structured more around elastic and yet bounded “home territories” (Morley, 2000) that is, an expanded material, symbolic and lived space of people using TV media content addressed to their national community of origin.
+People moving around the city to exclusively attend traditionally elitist art performances, such as opera and choral singing—the highbrow group—generally have mass media routines that often make it difficult to separate them from the rest of society.
+They are, however, the least interested in the Luxembourg free press and Portuguese television stations.
+Lastly, the urbanites who do not go out to attend performing arts are the most interested in daily television watching, as evidenced by other surveys (Coulangeon, 2015).
+People going to museums generally develop the same mass media routines as highbrow and/or omnivorous communities.

 Table 1.
-Proportion of the Public attending Performing Arts, consuming Mass-mediated Content (%)
+Proportion of the Public Attending Performing Arts, Consuming Mass-Mediated Content (%).